-6.2 Measuring a DC Voltage
+6.2 Measuring a DC voltage

-1. Push the DC V button.
+- 1. Push the DC V button.
 The ranges are 100 mV to 1000 V, with maximum resolution of 100 nV in the 100 mV range.
-The instrument automatically selects the range.

-2. Connect the two Input V (HI and LO) terminals on the upper right corner of the panel to the two points whose voltage difference is to be measured.
+The instrument automatically selects the range. - 2.
+Connect the two Input V (HI and LO) terminals on the upper right corner of the panel to the two points whose voltage difference is to be measured.
 A positive value means the node connected to the HI input is positive with respect to the other node.

-6.3 Measuring an AC Voltage (AC-coupled RMS Value)
+6.3 Measuring an AC voltage (AC-coupled RMS value)

-1. Push the AC V button.

-2. Connect the two Input V (HI and LO) terminals on the upper right corner of the panel to the two points whose voltage difference is to be measured.
+- 1. Push the AC V button. - 2.
+Connect the two Input V (HI and LO) terminals on the upper right corner of the panel to the two points whose voltage difference is to be measured.

-6.4 Measuring Resistance
+6.4 Measuring resistance

-1. Push the Ω 2W button (2-wired measurement).
-The ranges are 100 W to 100 MW.
-The instrument automatically selects the range.

-2. Connect the two Input V (HI and LO) terminals on the upper right corner of the panel to the two points whose resistance is to be measured.
+- 1. Push the 2W button (2-wired measurement).
+The ranges are 100 to 100 M .
+The instrument automatically selects the range. - 2.
+Connect the two Input V (HI and LO) terminals on the upper right corner of the panel to the two points whose resistance is to be measured.

-Note: 4-wired (Ω 4W button) resistance measurement is used only in high-precision measurements and will not be covered in this introductory laboratory.
+Note: 4-wired ( 4W button) resistance measurement is used only in high-precision measurements and will not be covered in this introductory laboratory.

-6.5 Measuring DC Current
+6.5 Measuring DC current

-1. Push the Shift button then the DC V button for DC current measurement mode (blue DC I marking above the DC V button).
-The ranges are 10 mA to 3 A.

-2. Connect the LO and I input terminals (on the lower right corner of the panel) to the two points of a circuit branch whose current is to be measured.
+- 1. Push the Shift button then the DC V button for DC current measurement mode (blue DC I marking above the DC V button).
+The ranges are 10 mA to 3 A. - 2.
+Connect the LO and I input terminals (on the lower right corner of the panel) to the two points of a circuit branch whose current is to be measured.
 Note that the instrument must be connected in series with the branch.
 A positive value means the branch current flows from the I input to the LO input through the branch.

-6.6 Measuring AC Current (RMS Value)
+6.6 Measuring AC current (RMS value)

-1. Push the Shift button then the AC V button for DC current measurement mode (blue AC I marking above the AC V button).
-The ranges are 1 A to 3 A.

-2. Connect the LO and I input terminals (on the lower right corner of the panel) to the two points of a circuit branch whose current is to be measured.
+- 1. Push the Shift button then the AC V button for DC current measurement mode (blue AC I marking above the AC V button).
+The ranges are 1 A to 3 A. - 2.
+Connect the LO and I input terminals (on the lower right corner of the panel) to the two points of a circuit branch whose current is to be measured.
 Note that the instrument must be connected in series with the branch.

-7. Using an Oscilloscope
+7. Using an oscilloscope

-The oscilloscope (or scope) available for EE 233 is the Tektronix TDS 2004B.
+The two oscilloscopes (or scopes) available for EE 233 are the Tektronix TDS 340 and TDS 360.
+Their usage is identical, except that the TDS 360 has a floppy drive (the upper right corner of the front panel) for saving files on diskette.
 The scope is the most versatile measuring instrument in the laboratory.

-Each scope can display four signals simultaneously on Channel 1 (CH 1), Channel 2 (CH 2), Channel 3 (CH3) and Channel 4 (CH4).
+Each scope can display two signals simultaneously on Channel 1 (CH 1) and Channel 2 (CH 2).
 In the description below, we will use this terminology:

-1. SIDE MENU buttons refer to the column of buttons on the right-hand side of the display.

-2. MAIN MENU buttons refer to the row of buttons below the display.

-3. The knob without any marking at the highest vertical position on the front panel is the General Purpose knob.
+- 1. SIDE MENU buttons refer to the column of buttons on the right-hand side of the display. - 2.
+MAIN MENU buttons refer to the row of buttons below the display. - 3.
+The knob without any marking at the highest vertical position on the front panel is the General Purpose knob.

-7.1 Turn on the Instrument
+7.1 Turn on the instrument

 Push ON/STBY button (at the lower left corner of the front panel) to turn on the scope.
 It takes a short time for the display to come on.
+Push the CLEAR MENU button (at the lower right corner of the front panel) to clear the display message.

-7.2 Displaying a Waveform on CH 1
+7.2 Displaying a waveform on CH 1